CHump7/data/README.md

 := # can be used like var cell_size := Vector2(50.0, 50.0) to set the type value after the equal sign to use type hints and can help find errors faster
 CanvasLayer Node # can make UI stay on the screen like the heath bar if you make the health bar a child node of CanvasLayer F # press the F key in Godot to center
-# +, -, +- can be seen next to code to indicate if the code has been added, subtracted, or changed on this version
+# +, -, +- can be seen next to code to indicate if the code has been added, subtracted, or changed on the old, diff, or new tab